 CISL’s research suggests the following seven key characteristic traits and styles are among the most important in distinguishing the leadership approach taken by individuals tackling sustainability issues:

-This year the International Organisation for Standardisation (ISO) have acknowledged the importance of leadership and commitment in Environmental Management.
-In the revised international standards, ISO14001, leadership has been placed at the core of the high level management system structure
+The International Organisation for Standardisation (ISO) have acknowledged the importance of leadership and commitment in business management.
+In the revised international standards, ISO14001 and 9001, leadership has been placed at the core of the high level management system structure